apache/opendal/docs/rfcs/0000-generic-kv-services.md

 }
 ```

-We will implement OpenDAL service on `KeyValueAccessor`.
-To add new kv service support, users only need to implement against `KeyValueAccessor`.
+We will implement the OpenDAL service on `KeyValueAccessor`.
+To add new kv service support, users only need to implement it against `KeyValueAccessor`.

 ## Spec